 The following steps were performed to verify consistency:

-- 1. The consistency of the ORDER and LINEITEM tables was verified based on a sample of O_ORDERKEYs. - 2.
-One hundred ACID Transactions were submitted from each of six execution streams. - 3.
+- 1. The consistency of the ORDER and LINEITEM tables was verified based on a sample of O ORDERKEYs. - 2.
+At least 100 ACID Transactions were submitted. - 3.
 The consistency of the ORDER and LINEITEM tables was re-verified.